Global Nutrition Report 2024 Christian Heuss 6. November 2024

 1_VM_DSCF8996

-A BALANCED DIET IN THE EARLY YEARS OF LIFE
+BALANCED NUTRITION IN THE FIRST YEARS OF LIFE

 03_Ernaehrungsbericht_2024_AA_B2B